Lost in the

 Ever sinceStanley first charted its mighty river in

-increase the interest of Daily Telegraph correspondent Tim B utcher, who was sent to cover Africa in 2000.
+the 1870s, the Congo B utcher, who was sent to cover Africa in 2000.
 B efore long he became obsessed with the idea of

 Despite warningsB utcher spent years poring